NHOrus/srwq-compilation/episode-05.md

 Man, this Elsewhere's getting pretty boring:

-"I don't beleive a word of it!"
+"I don't believe a word of it!"

 Ryusei gulps.
 "No, really!
 It was another you!!
 And she was going crazy, screaming at Arado about hell and ghosts and stuff!!"